Schools’ Energy Co-operative

 The not-for-profit scheme supports schools to cut their carbon emissions and generate green energy, saving them money and teaching children about sustainability.
 It works with the schools and local community groups to maximise the environmental, educational and community impact of the solar installations.
 The installation and maintenance costs of the systems are covered by share offers to the local community using a crowdfunding model.

 The Schools’ Energy Co-operative was launched in 2014 to install solar panels at Glenleigh Park Primary Academy in East Sussex, which is still one of the largest community-owned solar energy systems in the UK.
-It currently has 715 members and has carried out installations on 72 schools across the UK.
+It has more than 750 members and has carried out installations on 80 schools across the UK.

 In 2018 the co-op won the Community Energy Award for the most outstanding renewable electricity generation project undertaken by a community group.
 The following year, it won Inspiring Co-op of the Year at the Co-op of the Year Awards.